High Hemoglobin Levels

 Causes of High Hemoglobin

 There are several reasons for high hemoglobin levels, ranging from living at high altitudes to certain medical conditions.
-Moreover, certain side effects of high hemoglobin levels can lead to risk of blood clots, hypertension, impaired blood flow and so on.
-Therefore, in order to understand what happens if hemoglobin is high?
+Moreover, certain side effects can lead to risk of blood clots, hypertension, impaired blood flow and so on.
+Therefore, to understand what happens if hemoglobin is high?
 It is very important check out the causes of Increased hemoglobin levels.

 Chronic Hypoxia: Conditions that result in chronically low oxygen levels in the blood, such as chronic obstructive pulmonary disease (COPD), sleep apnea, and congenital heart abnormalities, might lead the body to produce more haemoglobin.